 No matches (by input): excludes the listed flows from any type of iteration of the mapping script

-Name only checks: matches the names provided in source and target.
+Name-only checks: matches the names provided in source and target.

-Name split checks: matches the names of land transformation flows from IDEA to the two pre-selected flows in the target list, also this step don’t check contexts in MAPPING and OTHER_MATCH_MAPPING.
+Name-split checks: matches the names of land transformation flows from IDEA to the two pre-selected flows in the target list, also this step don’t check contexts in MAPPING and OTHER_MATCH_MAPPING.

 Name-name checks: matches the names and contexts provided in source and target, this step don’t check contexts in MAPPING and OTHER_MATCH_MAPPING.